Sydney Taylor (actress)

 Sydney Taylor is an American actress known for her roles as Amelia Taylor in Disney+ series American Born Chinese and as Lexi Hamilton in Prime Video Series Just Add Magic: Mystery City.
-She is also known for her role as Shaw Landon in Marked Men: Rule + Shaw.

 Career

 Taylor made her television debut in 2017 with a guest appearance on the series Nashville, where she played an 8th Grade Girl.

 In 2018, she had a recurring role as Bronwyn in the ABC series Splitting Up Together.

 In 2020, Taylor starred as Lexi Hamilton in the Amazon Prime series Just Add Magic: Mystery City, a spin-off of the original Just Add Magic series.

 In 2023, she gained wider recognition for her role as Amelia in the Disney+ series American Born Chinese.
 The series is based on the graphic novel of the same name by Gene Luen Yang, and Taylor's character, Amelia, is described as a friendly "All-American" girl who is Jin's classmate and crush.

 In January 2023, it was announced that she had been cast in Marked Men: Rule + Shaw, a young-adult romance film based on the book Rule by Jay Crownover.
 She will play the lead female role of Shaw Landon.
 The film wrapped production in late 2022.
-The film released to theaters on January 22, 2025.
+The film received a very limited theatrical release more than two years later, on January 22, 2025.